East End Stories

 The Workers Film & Photo League (WFPL) was a group of radical amateur filmmakers and photographers, active in East London during the 1930s.
 Their films offer a unique picture of working class lives, resonating strongly with today's concerns of food poverty, work precarity and the cost of living crisis.

-Participants will explore the history of the WFPL, and create their own Super 8mm films edited on Premiere Pro, to be exhibited at Four Corners in 2025.
-The project will be co-led by Sam Stevens of the Film & Photo League Archive.
+Participants are exploring the history of the WFPL, and creating their own films to be exhibited at Four Corners in 2025.
+The project is co-led by Sam Stevens of the Film & Photo League Archive, and generously supported by Cameracrate with the donation of two Super 8mm cameras.

 Both projects offer travel and refreshments costs.